xfiveco/generator-chisel/README.md

 ##### Chisel built-in extensions for Timber

 * `ChiselPost`: you can use this function if you want to create a post class inside Twig file.
 As an argument you can pass post id, post object, or an array consisting of field values for the post.
-When creating fake post by passing an array of fields as an argument you can use `_fields` key to set post meta values loaded via `get_field` method to simulate for example ACF values:
+When creating fake post by passing an array of fields as an argument you can use `_fields` key to set post meta values loaded via `get_field` method to simulate for example ACF values.
+You can also load existing post that will have fake fields by passing post's id with `ID` key:

   Example usage: